NormB/colima-services/docs/TESTING_APPROACH.md

 ## Overview

-This document explains the **best practices** for running the 431 tests in the colima-services repository.
+This document explains the **best practices** for running the 431 tests in the devstack-core repository.

 ## Test Architecture